Ytuf/freewili-python/doc/source/serial.rst

 .. code-block:: python
     :caption: Search for FreeWilis connected over USB

+        from freewili.serial import find_all
-        from freewili.serial import find_all, FreeWiliProcessorType
+        from freewili.types import FreeWiliProcessorType

         # Find all main processors
         devices = serial.find_all(FreeWiliProcessorType.Main)